brookefzy/social-life-urban-space/README.md

 ## Data
-Download the data from [here](https://www.dropbox.com/scl/fi/1b5r496n0rnuxqggktf3r/c_alldf_update.csv?rlkey=2yckyet68m6w7se8n2nj5ux3r&dl=0).
+Download the data from the researchers.